-Vertical garden ideas, including climber plants, will cater for your floral desires by using your home’s walls as a structure upon which to bloom.
-In this example, wisteria winds its way across the front of the house, while a climbing shrub welcomes visitors at the doorway.
+Vertical garden ideas, including climber plants, will cater for your floral desires by using your home's walls as a structure upon which to bloom.
+In this example, plants wind their way up the walls of the house to provide a charming frame to the entrance.

 3. No grass?
 Balance pebbles, planting and paving

-‘Carpets of Del Rio gravel in ¼ inch look very chic, tailored and give the eye a place to rest,’ adds Kalra.
-‘For paths, work with a humble masonry like a reclaimed brick, but you can play with how it is applied.
+‘Carpets of Del Rio gravel in ¼ inch looks very chic, tailored and gives the eye a place to rest,’ adds Kalra.
+‘For paths and front walkway ideas, work with a humble masonry like a reclaimed brick, but you can play with how it is applied.
 You can put it on edge, or do a pattern like herringbone to make it feel precious.’